Pine Manor College offers the following majors:

 First Year Seminars

 All incoming first-year students are enrolled in First Year Seminars, which take place each fall.
 These required one-semester courses carry four credits and focus on a variety of topics and activities designed to foster successful academic and social transition to the college.
 Seminar instructors will also serve as first-year advisors for students in their class and throughout the first year.
 Seminars topics may change from year to year.
-See page 102 for descriptions of topics offered recently.

 Students are required to demonstrate competence in Quantitative Reasoning through the college assessment process or successful completion of a designated QR course.